camd67/moebot-py-archive/README.md

+# Note
+This is the go version of moebot.
+While it does work, the new version is being written in Python.
+This branch and the code within it will no longer be maintained nor supported.

 # MoeBot
 A new version of MoeBot.
 This time using Go, and deployed on a webserver for easy and more varied access.